The medical students and local doctors of

+Hoveraid supply basic health care in remote areas of Madagascar.
 Consultations take place in village schools, when possible.
-More serious cases are referred to a local hospital where a team of medical specialists from Madagascar's capital Antananarivo voluntarily work for a week, mainly doing operations.
+They identify more serious patients for referral to a local hospital where a team of specialists from the capital Antananarivo will work for a week, mainly doing operations.

 One of the Malagasy doctors examining a patient.

 Smartphones and the tropical medicine handbook can (sometimes) help.